gpoliko/js-data-structures/README.md

 # JavaScript Data Structures and Algorithms
 My aim is to implement popular data structures and algorithms using the JavaScript programming language.
 I am on a never-ending learning journey and essentially "sharping the saw".
-I will also endeavor to provide documentation for each data structure and algorithm.
+I will also endeavor to provide documentation for each data structure and algorithm, as well as practicing the use of JSDoc.

 **DISCLAIMER:**
 > This repo is being used as a means for learning and research.
 It does **not** intend to provide a formal explanation or implementation of data structures and algorithms, and it should **not** be used as such.